openvinotoolkit/openvino_tensorflow/examples/README.md

-# Intel<sup>(R)</sup> Openvino<sup>TM</sup> integration with TensorFlow C++ and Python Demos
+# Intel<sup>®</sup> Openvino<sup>TM</sup> integration with TensorFlow C++ and Python Demos

-These examples show how to use Intel<sup>(R)</sup> Openvino<sup>TM</sup> integration with Tensorflow to recognize objects in images in C++ & Python and object detection in Python.
+These examples show how to use Intel<sup>®</sup> </sup> Openvino<sup>TM</sup> integration with Tensorflow to recognize  and detect objects in images.

 ## Description

-The classification demo uses Google Inception V3 model to classify image that is passed in on the command line and object detection demo uses Yolo V3 model to detect objects in an image.
+* Classification demo uses Google Inception V3 model to classify a given image.
+* Object detection demo uses Yolo V3 model to detect objects in a given image.

 ## Python implementation for classification